 Heather Fowler grew up with dogs, reptiles, hedgehogs and a guinea pig named Mr. Guinea.
 She worked with exotic birds in Hawaii during college and trained to treat small pets in vet school.
 After meeting an officer from the Epidemic Intelligence Service of the Centers for Disease Control and Prevention, Fowler, then a veterinary student, started to think seriously about how public health and animal health converge.
-“I realized I could help animals and humans by looking at big world, public health issues,” said Fowler, who became a doctor of veterinary medicine in 2010 and went on to get her MPH from Yale in 2011.

 - BA, Pennsylvania State University, 2006